GopiRajuMatta/BeSplat/README.md

 ## 🚀 Updates
 - Project homepage is now live!
 Check it out [here](https://akawincent.github.io/BeNeRF/).
 - Training, testing, and evaluation codes, along with datasets, are now available.
-- Our paper has been officially accepted to ECCV 2024—congratulations to all collaborators!

 ## 🔍 Approach